Correctional Officer William A. Miller

 Correctional Officer William Miller and Correctional Officer Harold Stites were shot and killed during an attempted prison escape at Alcatraz Prison in California.

 Several inmates were able to gain control of the prison's arsenal and took nine guards hostage, locking them in two separate cells.
-The prisoners demanded the prison keys, where were all turned over except for the one that allowed access to the outside.
+The prisoners demanded the prison keys, which were all turned over except for the one that allowed access to the outside.
 The guards were able to conceal that key in a toilet.

 One of the two executed was serving time for the murder of Detective Lemuel Savage of the Amarillo Police Department, Texas.
 The suspect was convicted of a federal kidnapping charge related to Detective Savage's murder and was sent to Alcatraz Prison to serve the time.